 Telefónica continues to strive for enhanced efficiency and to drive digitalisation initiatives across its operating businesses and corporate centre.

-- 81% of processes digitised by the end of Q2 22
+- 81% of processes digitised by the end of Q3 22

 - Increasingly customer centric and agile business

 Maintain strong commitment to sustainable ESG development

 Sustainability forms the basis for the way we do business.
 We are aligned with the United Nations Sustainable Development Goals and our net-zero target has been validated by the Science-based Targets Initiative (SBTi), the first telcoms operator to receive this approval.
 In 2021, Telefónica was an important contributor to the economy in terms of GDP contribution (€48.9bn), provision of employment (1.2m jobs) and fiscal contribution (€9.1bn).

-Our Sustainability Strategy is based on three pillars:
+Our Sustainability Strategy, based on three pillars, includes clearly defined key targets:

 - Environmental: Building a greener future